Rajshahi railway station

 Rajshahi Railway Station is a railway station at Rajshahi, Bangladesh.
 The railway station is the main station of the city, and links to Dhaka via the Iswardi–Sirajganj line.
 The station is one of the most modern, largest and important stations of Bangladesh Railway along with Dhaka and Chittagong railway station.
-Headquarter of Western Zone of Bangladesh Railway is also located within the station complex.
+Headquarter of West Zone of Bangladesh Railway is also located within the station complex.

 History

 In 1878, the railway route from Kolkata, then called Calcutta, to Siliguri was in two laps.
 The first lap was a 185 km journey along the Eastern Bengal State Railway from Calcutta Station (now Sealdah) to Damookdeah Ghat on the southern bank of the Padma River, then across the river in a ferry and the second lap of the journey.
 A 336 km metre gauge line of the North Bengal Railway linked Saraghat on the northern bank of the Padma to Siliguri.

 Kolkata-Siliguri main line was converted to broad gauge in stages.
 The Hardinge Bridge was opened in 1915, while Sara-Sirajganj line was constructed by the Sara-Sirajganj Railway Company in 1915–1916.
 Then in 1930 Abdulpur-Amnura broad gauge was opened as a branch from Sara-Sirajganj line.
 Rajshahi railway station was opened as a station of Abdulpur-Amnura branch line.
 The station terminal building, platform and yard was remodeled and revamped in 2003.